About Our Data

 Selection Bias:

-- Pet owners who experienced adverse events are more likely to visit the website and submit reports
+- Pet owners who experienced adverse events are more likely to submit reports

 - May over-represent severe cases and under-represent mild adverse events